smycynek/webgl-template/README.md

 ## TODO
 1. Phong shading and lighting
+2. Colors, textures, and error handling
-2. Ability to upload other file types besides .obj and auto-set a reasonable scale.
+3. Ability to upload other file types besides .obj and auto-set a reasonable scale.
-3. Anything else that will be useful as a starter template.
+4. Anything else that will be useful as a starter template.

+## Tips
+Default lighting, scale, and position for custom uploaded models are just best guesses, and the parser may occasionally fail -- I can't fully support the obj spec with a 3rd-party parser in my spare time :)
+Try using directional lighting and changing scale and transform if you can't see your model.
+Try https://stevenvictor.net/glta/assets/box_hole.obj for a sample model to upload, or create a simple one in Blender or Onshape.
+Colors and textures are currently not supported.

 ## Live demo
 https://stevenvictor.net/glta